YordanGeorgiev/qto/doc/md/features_doc.md

 ### 2.1.
 Testability
-The issue-tracker app has a good and improving all the time test coverage.
+The qto app has a good and improving all the time test coverage.
 You can all the tests in the application as follows:

 #### 2.1.1.
 Perl syntax check call
 You can check the perl syntax for each perl code file in the whole project by issuing the following shell call:

-    bash src/bash/issue-tracker/issue-tracker.sh -a check-perl-syntax
+    bash src/bash/qto/qto.sh -a check-perl-syntax

 #### 2.1.2.
 Unit tests call
 You can run the unit tests of the application by issuing the following single shell call:

-    bash src/bash/issue-tracker/issue-tracker.sh -a run-perl-unit-tests
+    bash src/bash/qto/qto.sh -a run-perl-unit-tests

 #### 2.1.3.
 Integration tests call
 You can run the integration tests of the application by issuing the following single shell call ( note that the integration tests will not start if you do not have pre-loaded the needed shell env vars for your project you want to operate on ).

-    bash src/bash/issue-tracker/issue-tracker.sh -a run-integration-tests
+    bash src/bash/qto/qto.sh -a run-integration-tests

 #### 2.1.4.
 Bash tests call
 You can run all the bash functions in the tool by issuing the following command in the shell.

     # if you set the previous 2 actions as those to be tested
-    bash src/bash/issue-tracker/test-issue-tracker.sh
+    bash src/bash/qto/test-qto.sh

-    2018-05-12 18:01:08      START test-issue-tracker test run report
+    2018-05-12 18:01:08      START test-qto test run report

     result  start-time  stop-time   action-name
        ok    18:01:09 18:01:19 run-perl-unit-tests